-The goal of the current paper is to take stock of what we know—and what we don’t know—about demand characteristics as a methodological artifact.
-In Study 1a, we report a meta-analysis of strict experimental tests of the effects of demand characteristics, with a focus on the the direction, magnitude, and consistency of the effects.
+The goal of the current paper is to take stock of what we know about demand characteristics as a methodological artifact.
+In Study 1, we report a meta-analysis of experimental tests of the effects of demand characteristics.
 We then examine several study features (e.g., whether participants are paid) that researchers have specified as potential moderators.